nostadt/ama-t3-upgrade-assistant/Documentation/Index.rst

     Alexander Nostadt

 **About this extension**
     This extension aims to simplify the upgrade process.
-In a first step it provides a backend module which generates TCA in PHP format.
+In a first step it provides a be module displaying merged TCA.